Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

-Websites providing social media services or other services directed towards children must endure protection by incorporating mechanisms so children below age limit are excluded from giving consent (and thereby protected from tracking cookies), e.g. when creating a user profile or using social media.
+Websites providing social media services or other services directed at children must endure protection by incorporating mechanisms so children below age limit are excluded from giving consent (and thereby protected from tracking cookies), e.g. when creating a user profile or using social media.

 Example: Consent for children under the GDPR

 A child of 10 wants to surf a website with services specifically for children.
 The website checks the users age before the child is let into the website.
-When the child selects an age below the age limit (say 10), he will be directed to a part of the website which is a tracking free zone, i.e. no tracking of personal data occurs.
+When the child selects an age below the age limit (say 10), they will be directed to a part of the website which is a tracking free zone, i.e. no tracking of personal data occurs.
 Only strictly necessary cookies are present.
 Thus, the child is excluded from giving consent and protected from tracking.